Hermann Hall, Suite 113

 - professional development workshops for the general campus community and for specific student or alumni groups

 - career fairs and other recruitment or networking events to engage with employers

-- an internship and co-op program (including processing of Curricular Practical Training)
+- an Experiential Learning program, including processing of Curricular Practical Training (CPT)

-This office serves all current students and alumni from the following colleges/campuses: Armour College of Engineering, College of Architecture, College of Science, Institute for Food Safety and Health, Lewis College of Human Sciences, Pritzker Institute of Biomedical Science and Engineering, School of Applied Technology, and the Wanger Institute for Sustainable Energy Research (WISER).
+This office serves all current students and alumni from the following colleges/campuses: Armour College of Engineering, College of Architecture, College of Science, Institute for Food Safety and Health, Institute of Design, Lewis College of Human Sciences, Pritzker Institute of Biomedical Science and Engineering, School of Applied Technology, and the Wanger Institute for Sustainable Energy Research (WISER).
 More information is available on the Career Services website.
 Separate career support offices exist for the Illinois Tech Stuart School of Business and Chicago-Kent College of Law.

-The EL program is a requirement for international students pursuing internships or co-ops under immigration rules and regulations.
+Enrollment in the Experiential Learning program is a requirement for international students pursuing internships or co-ops under immigration rules and regulations.
 While optional for domestic students, experiential learning confers numerous benefits including official recognition of the internship or co-op experience on the student academic transcript.
-More information about off-campus employment and Experiential Learning is available on the Career Services website at careerservices.iit.edu.
+More information about off-campus employment and Experiential Learning is available on the Career Services website.

 Policies for Graduate Students

 - Graduate students enrolled in a summer co-op or internship on a full-time basis are not eligible to register for a course during the summer semester.